- 2. What is Personal Data?

 Be clear that people can ask you to delete their personal data or modify their consent at any time.
 Even if you're not collecting personal data right now, it's good practice to just include a short, broadly worded clause so that you don't need to worry about it if you do start capturing private information.

-Ecquire explains that visitors can contact the company at any time to modify the data stored on them.
-Ecquire will also delete relevant data at an individual's request:
+Here's how you can explain that visitors can contact you at any time to modify the data stored on them:

 - Add information about your business: your website and/or app.